 Don’t take any notice of TV ads showing soft-roaders tearing through beach-front salt water.
 Do it and you’re certain to void your warranty and you could be on the path to an expensive recovery or total loss.

-typical soft-roader has no low-range gearing, car-height ground clearance, little underbody protection, passenger-car tyres and lightly-built suspension
+The typical soft-roader has no low-range gearing, car-height ground clearance, little underbody protection, passenger-car tyres and lightly-built suspension components.

 In the home countries in which these machines are designed and built that formula works very well in fulfilling buyer needs for ‘traction vehicles’.

 Traction vehicles have desirable passenger car or people-mover attributes, with improved tractive ability.
 In almost all cases that tractive ability is used for better mobility in wintry conditions – ice and snow – and on smooth but muddy farm access roads.